DarkStussy/aioscraper/docs/concepts/config.rst

 Rate Limiting
 -------------

-Set :class:`SessionConfig.rate_limit <aioscraper.config.models.SessionConfig>` or override values via :ref:`environment variables <cli-configuration>` to enable built-in rate limiting.
+Set :class:`SessionConfig.rate_limit <aioscraper.config.models.RateLimitConfig>` or override values via :ref:`environment variables <cli-configuration>` to enable built-in rate limiting.

 Rate limiting groups requests by a key (by default, the URL hostname) and enforces a minimum interval between requests within each group.
 This helps avoid overwhelming target servers and getting blocked.